 Praised be the all mighty, now will you climb down and speak to the peasants, as you said you would when you invited us to try to enjoy an evening out with you?

 Complaining is what we do.
 It’s what I do.
-It’s what I’m doing right now.
+We even complain about complainers.
+“I don’t want to hang out with him anymore, because all he does is complain,” we complain.
+I complain all the time.
+It’s what I do.
+It’s what I’m doing in this article.
 I’m complaining about complainers who complain too much.
-We complain about our friends and family members, our politics, religion, and our place of employment.
+We complain about family, friends, politics, religion, our place of employment, and the people who walk extra slow through cross walks.
 Complaining is just kind of what we do when we’re in groups, but we shroud most of our complaints in humor.
-Complaining can be fun, and it can provide provocative, engaging conversations.
-When we invite friends and family for a night out, however, most of us try to keep our complaints in check.
-We know some complaints bring an evening to a crashing halt.
-Some of us don’t even complain when we probably should, because we want to avoid bringing attention to ourselves in this way.
+Complaining is fun and illustrative.
+It defines our character, and it can provide for some provocative, engaging conversations.
+When we invite friends and family for a night out, however, most of us try to keep those complaints in check.
+We know the looks, the eye rolls, and the physical discomfort some display when we complain too much about our relatively comfortable lives.
+We know some of our complaints can bring an evening to a crashing halt.

 Some of us don’t complain when we probably should, because we want to avoid bringing attention to ourselves.
 Is this submissive?
 Perhaps, but how brash are you?
 We know that they “Don’t want to get you started, because you have so many opinions to challenge the status quo that you’ll shake up and shatter their whole world,” but are your complaints really that substantive, or do you just enjoy lofting yourself up into the complaint cloud for the impressions they accrue?